Gayatriv196/100-DAYS-DSA/README.md

   * To perform the tasks commpletely and time efficiently.

 I will be participating in following Activities in 100 Days of Code.

+* - Day 1: Solution for 3 consecutive odd numbers in C++